perkinsjr/Flue-with-Unkey/DEPLOY.md

 ## Putting Sentinel in front of your agents

-Sentinel runs at the Unkey edge, before requests reach your container.
+Sentinel runs before requests reach your container.
 The pattern that fits Flue best is to gate `/agents/*` behind Unkey API keys so callers need a valid key to invoke an agent — and you get rate limits, IP rules, and per-key analytics for free.

 Configure Sentinel under **App → Sentinel** in the dashboard.
 The agent code stays unchanged — the auth check happens before your Node process sees the request, so a bad key never spends an LLM token.